KadeKenter1/MART341-WebDesign/WebDesignHomework/Assignment13/readme.md

 -

 Navigation Menu – Include a clear, user-friendly navigation menu to allow visitors to easily access each page of the site.
 - There is a clean navigation bar at the top of every page on the site.
+This helps

 Dropdown Menu – Add a dropdown menu within the navigation for sub-pages or sections, if applicable.
 - The recipes section on the navigation bar of the website takes people to the parts of the website that have specific types or recipes or all of them.
 There are only 5 sections so there is not much else to add and it is very easy to navigate